CEDARScript/cedarscript-grammar/README.md

       The librarian understands these abstract instructions and makes the precise edits across all relevant books, handling details like page layout and consistent formatting.

-This librarian (`CEDARScript`) allows you to work with your vast library of code at a _conceptual_ level, making both understanding and modifying your codebase faster and more intuitive.
+This magical librarian (`CEDARScript`) allows you to work with your vast library of code at a _conceptual_ level, making both understanding and modifying your codebase faster and more intuitive.
 It bridges the gap between your _**high-level intent**_ and the _nitty-gritty details_ of code structure, allowing you to focus on the '_what_' while it handles the '_how_' of code analysis and modification.